 Bucharest is served by a variety of public transport options.
 Stag groups wanting to travel above group can opt for a wide network of bus, tram and trolleybus lines.
 Almost the entire city is covered by these routes and the lines run from 5am until 11:30pm.
 Tickets can be picked up at sales point throughout the city and need to be validated before getting on board.
 Very conveniently, the tickets for the bus, tram and trolleybus can all be interchanged!
 Perfect for multi transportation!

-- Bucharest has been the capital of Romania since 1659, and is the sixth largest capital in Europe.
+- The capital of Romania since 1659, Bucharest is the sixth largest capital in Europe

-- Bucharest has been given the nickname “little Paris” thanks to its plethora of stunning Belle Epoque buildings.
+- Bucharest is known as “little Paris” thanks to its plethora of stunning Belle Epoque buildings